hhsievertsen/twowayfedecomp/README.md

 # twowayfedecomp

-This is the repository for the following shiny app: https://hhsievertsen.shinyapps.io/twowayfedecomp/ and some slides.
+- This is the repository for the following shiny app: https://hhsievertsen.shinyapps.io/twowayfedecomp/ and slides.

-Thanks to https://github.com/MatthieuStigler for contributions on an earlier version!
+- Slides, R and Stata files for my Talk at VIVE on March 31, 2022 are available in folder 20220331VIVE